Ranking Drug Risks Using Margin of Exposure

 But this doesn’t mean that alcohol consumption poses a higher risk to an individual than heroin use.
 Many risks associated with using substances come from the inherent hazards of the using environment, which this study couldn’t measure.

 Also, while THC’s low level of risk suggests that the risk of cannabis may have been overestimated – especially concerning the popularity of its restrictive drug policies – that’s not to say that THC poses no risk to human health.
 The risk assessment could only study mortality and not the long-term effects of drugs, as long-term experiments for all considered substances weren’t available.
-Cannabis may have a low acute toxicity, but the long-term effects are understudied.
+Cannabis may have low acute toxicity, but the long-term effects are understudied.

 When a government bases its drug policy on a drug classification system, that system must accurately assess the harms associated with different drugs in order to best combat substance abuse.
 A truly accurate assessment starts with placing science over speculation.
 The MOE risk assessment method utilized in this study – while lacking complete certainty in data – could be a step toward a more holistic view of the risks of drug abuse.